- create depth maps from stereo pairs (stereo matching),

 Generation of depth map from multiple views:

 - Use SfM10 (Structure from Motion) to get the nvm file and then DMAG8b to get the depth map.
-Computing a depth map in the multi-view case is not recommended.
-It makes much more sense to compute the dense 3D reconstruction instead.
+I don't recommend using DMAG8 which is based on DMAG7.

 3D scene reconstruction from multiple views: